REVENGE977/NewsBot/README.md

 node program/index.js
 ```

-Now that you have the code itself running, you need to create a new Discord bot.
+Now that you have the code itself works, you need to create a new Discord bot.
 I'd recommend following
 [this](https://discordpy.readthedocs.io/en/rewrite/discord.html) guide by Discord.py.

-You need create a database to store the news articles and Discord channels in.
+Next, create a database to store the news articles and Discord channels in.
 You will also need to store your bot- and database credentials in a file called `private.js`.

 The tables should look like this:

 ```
-newsitems(title varchar(50) NOT NULL)
+newsitems(game varchar(200) NOT NULL, title varchar(200) NOT NULL)
-channels(channelID varchar(50) NOT NULL)
+channels(game varchar(200) NOT NULL, channelID varchar(25) NOT NULL)
 ```

 Your `private.js` should look like this: